 These conclusions are the result of extensive research carried out over the past 20 years around various countries into the effect of banning tobacco advertising.
 In Scotland it was found that the incidence of smoking fell by 30% in the 18-24 age group after legislation prohibiting the advertising of tobacco products in all print media was introduced.
 A separate piece of research in the United States of America found that when tobacco advertising was banned in 34 states, this reduced the level of smoking by 50%.

-1. Factually true and in the text but doesn’t answer the question
+1. In the text but doesn’t answer the question

 Answer 1 above is wrong because it doesn’t answer the question.
 This was not the findings of the research in Scotland It’s easy to fall for this trap as the information is correct.